MichelDucartier/ada-jekyll/index.md

 We definitely find our beloved villain with persona 43!
 Words like "vampire", "witch" and "pirate" are associated to this persona.
 Switching gears, certain personas have a peculiar penchant for verbs rather than the usual character attributes, just like our friend Persona 14.
 Take a moment to appreciate the action-packed spectacle, where verbs like "stab," "threaten," "kill," and "kidnap" take center stage.
 Believe me, crossing paths with Persona 14 is like willingly stepping into a party where enemies are the uninvited guests...

+This leaves us to wonder what is the proportion of actors that tend to play the same type of movies ?

-We find out that there are only a few famous actors with multiple personas.
-That means actors actually tend to play similar characters more than we expected, it is like their comfort zones or possible typecasting:where actors are repeatedly cast for similar roles in simply actors tend to have a preference to play some roles more than others.
-This preference we define it as the cross entropy based metric that represents the "distribution" of the preference.Mutual information gain?
+We find out that there are only a few famous actors with multiple roles.
+Only 16% of actors had more than 5 roles.

-- [ ] draw conclusion from this! or graph or smthg.

 It turns out Hollywood's got a "type," and many actors fit right into it.
 The big names might be playing it safe in their cinematic comfort zone.

-## Stereotypes on Screen: The Tropes We Love to Recognize

-Our dataset containes  "crazy jealous guy", "jerk jock", "dumb blonde" ...
-- [ ] maybe a network graph of these frequent tropes?
+-> graph

+ This bifurcation hints at an intriguing narrative of success and visibility in the acting world.
+It raises questions: Do more roles equate to greater success, or simply greater visibility?
+Is the industry inclined to favor a select group and to typecast actors, or do these actors possess an adaptive chameleon-like quality that lands them role after role, or simply actors tend to have a preference to play some roles more than others..
+We defined metrics that help us understand to what extent actors prefer certain types of characters, or personas, in their careers.
+One key metric is the cross entropy metric, which essentially measures the predictability of an actor's persona based on their previous roles.
+It gives us a numerical value representing how often an actor is seen in a particular type of role.
+Think of it as a way to quantify an actor's range or lack thereof—whether they are frequently cast as the villain, the hero, the sidekick, and so on.
+Another fascinating measure is the mutual information metric.
+This one goes a step further by comparing an actor's choices against the overall distribution of personas in the acting world.
+It captures how unique an actor's role selection is compared to the average.
+In other words, it can tell us whether an actor's repertoire is not particularly special or stands out from the crowd.
+...